teja-paduri/Expense_Management/Sprint3/Sprint3.md

 * `npm install`

+* `npm start`

 The npm install command installs the required packages, dependencies and creates a react app.
-To run the app you can simply execute this command npm start then a local server that hosts the react app is started.
+To run the app, you can simply execute the npm start command, then a local server that hosts the react app is started.

 ## To run Back-End

  Now in the directory where you cloned this repository open a terminal and run the following commands
 * `go run main.go`

+Once you run the command, the backend application will start running on the local port 8080 [link](http://localhost:8080/)

 ## To run cypress Tests for Front-End